Italian war crimes: Pacification of Libya

 In 1923, Benito Mussolini embarked upon a pacification of Libya campaign to consolidate control over the Italian territory of Libya and Italian forces began to occupy large areas of Libya in order to allow Italian colonists to rapidly settle in it.
 They were met with resistance by the Senussi who were led by Omar Mukhtar.
 Civilians suspected of collaboration with the Senussi were executed.
 Refugees from the fighting were subject to bombing and strafing by Italian aircraft.
 In 1930, in northern Cyrenaica, 20,000 Bedouins were relocated and their land was given to Italian settlers.
 The Bedouins were forced to march across the desert into concentration camps.
 Starvation and other poor conditions in the camps were rampant and the internees were used for forced labour, ultimately leading to the death of nearly 4,000 internees by the time they were closed in September 1933.
-Over 80,000 Cyrenaicans died during the Pacification in all.
+Accounts of war crimes and atrocities committed by Rodolfo Graziani’s forces report that they threw prisoners from high altitude planes, ran them over with tanks while they were still alive, raped and disemboweled women, indiscriminately bombarded villages with mustard gas, and did not spare women or children.
+It is estimated that 20,000 to 100,000 Libyans were killed from the period of 1929-1934 in total, via death marches, chemical gas attacks, and brutal conditions in desert concentration camps.
+The United Nations estimated that during the entire Italian colonial period, from 1912 to 1942, 250,000-300,000 Libyan civilians lost their lives under Italian colonialism.
+Ali Abdullatif Ahmida suggests this figure is higher, at 500,000.